blether

 Why would I pick WriteUpp over Blether?

 Two honest reasons: (1) You run a multi-disciplinary clinic, especially one that includes physio or OT.
-(2) You're early in your practice, want the cheapest entry price, and don't yet need AI notes.
-WriteUpp's £12.50/month tier is genuinely low-cost for basic scheduling and records.
+(2) You're early in your practice, want the lowest entry price, and don't need AI notes.
+WriteUpp's Flexible pay-as-you-go starts at £19.95/month per user — genuinely low-cost for basic scheduling and records without AI.

 Other comparisons